-- Cook the fat side up so it self-bastes
+- Fat Side Up: Cook the fat side up so it self-bastes throughout the cooking process.

-- Cut a TON of slits in the lamb and stick slivers of raw garlic inside …. amazing.
+- Garlic, Garlic and More Garlic: Cut a TON of slits in the lamb and stick slivers of raw garlic inside …. amazing.

-How long to cook roasted leg of lamb:
+How long to cook a leg of lamb

 In order to determine how long you need to cook your leg of lamb you need to determine how many pounds your lamb is and how well-done you want it cooked.

-- Medium-Rare Finish – you need to cook your lamb approx. 20 minutes per pound (145 internal temp)
+- Medium-Rare Finish – you need to cook your lamb approx. 20 minutes per pound (145 degrees F internal temp)

-- Medium Finish – you need to cook your lamb approx. 25 minutes per pound (internal temp of 160 degrees)
+- Medium Finish – you need to cook your lamb approx. 25 minutes per pound (internal temp of 160 degrees F degrees)

-- Medium-Well Finish – you need to cook your lamb approx. 30 minutes per pound (175 internal temp)
+- Medium-Well Finish – you need to cook your lamb approx. 30 minutes per pound (175 degrees F internal temp)

 If you are have something different than a whole leg of lamb, check out this awesome chart that really breaks it down for you!
 So handy!